When community levels are high, here is what we are doing to keep you safe when you come into the office:

 At this time we are asking that everyone have an appointment to come into the office.

 If you are going to be late for your appointment, please call and let us know.

 When at all possible, maintain at least 6 feet from others.

-Dr. Hall recommends wearing a mask anytime you leave your home or car.
+When community levels are high Dr. Hall recommends wearing a mask anytime you leave your home or car.
 Keep your mask on while talking, even on the phone, and refrain from touching your mask, therefore fit is really important.
 Other countries and states have shown that if everyone does this very simple act of solidarity when they must leave the house, infection rates drop drastically.